-On April 1, 2020, the Company acquired, through a wholly owned subsidiary, a 50% membership interest in Winopoly, LLC (the "Winopoly Acquisition") for a deemed purchase price of \$2,553, which consisted of \$1,553 in cash and contingent consideration with a fair value of \$1,000, payable based upon the achievement of specified revenue targets over the eighteenmonth period following the completion of the acquisition.
+On April 1, 2020, the Company acquired, through a wholly owned subsidiary, a 50% membership interest in Winopoly, LLC (the "Initial Winopoly Acquisition") for a deemed purchase price of \$2,553, which consisted of \$1,553 in cash and contingent consideration with a fair value of \$1,000, payable based upon the achievement of specified revenue targets over the eighteen-month period following the completion of the acquisition.
+As of the first quarter of 2021, the initial contingent consideration of \$1,000 had been paid based on specific revenue targets having been met.
+On May 17, 2021, additional contingent consideration that was not previously deemed to be probable of payment in the amount of \$500 was paid based on a specific revenue target having been met.
 Winopoly, LLC is a contact center operation, which serves as a marketplace that matches consumers sourced by Fluent with advertiser clients.
-In accordance with ASC 805, the Company determined that the Winopoly Acquisition constituted the purchase of a business.
+In accordance with ASC 805, the Company determined that the Initial Winopoly Acquisition constituted the purchase of a business.
 For the year ended December 31, 2020, the Company incurred transaction-related expenses of \$169 in connection with the acquisition, which are recorded in general and administrative expenses in the consolidated statements of operations.
 Assets and revenues of Winopoly, LLC totaled 0.9% and 1.7%, respectively, of the Company's consolidated financial statements at and for the year ended December 31, 2020 and are included in the Fluent operating segment.

-The fair value of the acquired customer relationships of \$600, to be amortized over a period of five years, was determined using the excess earnings method, a variation of the income approach, while the fair value of the acquired developed technology of \$800, to be amortized over a period of three years, was determined using the cost approach.
+On April 1, 2020, the fair value of the acquired customer relationships of \$600, to be amortized over a period of five years, was determined using the excess earnings method, a variation of the income approach, while the fair value of the acquired developed technology of \$800, to be amortized over a period of three years, was determined using the cost approach.
 The amount of the purchase price in excess of the fair value of the net assets acquired was recorded as goodwill in the amount of \$1,131 and primarily relates to intangible assets that do not qualify for separate recognition, including assembled workforce and synergies.
-As of December 31, 2020, the purchase accounting process has been completed.
+In connection with the Initial Winopoly Acquisition, the Company had recorded 100% equity ownership for GAAP purposes.

-At any time between the fourth and sixth anniversary of the Winopoly Acquisition, the sellers may exercise a put option whereby the Company is required to acquire the remaining 50% membership interests in Winopoly, LLC.
-During this period, the Company also has the ability to exercise a call option whereby the sellers must sell the remaining 50% membership interests in Winopoly, LLC to the Company.
-The purchase price paid for the remaining 50% membership interests would be calculated based on a multiple of 4.0 x EBITDA (as such term is defined in the agreement between the parties), applied to a twelve-month period spanning the five months prior to month of put/call closing extending through six months following the month of put/call closing.
-In connection with the exercise of the put/call option, certain of the seller parties must enter into employment agreements with the Company in order to receive their respective shares of the consideration for the remaining 50% of the membership interests (the "Put/Call Consideration").
+In connection with the Initial Winopoly Acquisition, at any time between the fourth and sixth anniversary of the Initial Winopoly Acquisition, the sellers had the ability to exercise a put option to require the Company to acquire the remaining 50% membership interests in Winopoly.
+During this period, the Company also had the ability to exercise a call option to require the sellers to sell the remaining 50% membership interests in Winopoly to the Company.
+The purchase price to be paid upon exercise of the put or call option for the remaining 50% membership interests was calculated based on a multiple of 4.0 x EBITDA (as such term is defined in the agreement between the parties), applied to a twelve-month period spanning the five months prior to the month of the put/call closing extending through six months following the month of the put/call closing (the "Put/Call Consideration").
+In connection with the exercise of the put/call option, certain of the seller parties would have been required to enter into employment agreements with the Company in order to receive their respective shares of the Put/Call Consideration.